sitphp/commands/doc/7_tools.section_tool.md

 ![command moving section](img/section_move.gif)

-The section tool is used by other tools for their "sticky" display.
+> {.info} The section tool is used by other tools for their "sticky" display.
 For example you can use `$this->bloc()->placeHere()` to display a bloc content at the same place on the screen all the time.
 You might also the section tool to build your own command tool.

 ## Verbosity

-A section can message easily be displayed or not depending on the verbosity.
+A section can message be displayed or not depending on the verbosity.

 ```php
 // In the "handle" method of your command class ...